 Noise Changes After EGR Deletion

-While many owners report no significant increase in cabin noise, the external noise may be noticeably louder, especially at higher speeds.
+While many owners report no significant increase in cabin noise, external noise may be noticeably louder, especially at higher speeds.
 The engine may emit a distinct sound due to changes in the exhaust flow.
-It's something to keep in mind, especially if you're used to a quieter driving experience.
+This is something to keep in mind, especially if you're used to a quieter driving experience.

 Impact on the Exhaust System

 After EGR deletion, the exhaust temperature may rise, which can stress your exhaust system and other components such as the turbocharger and intercooler.
-If you are considering an EGR delete, it's essential to ensure that your vehicle's exhaust system can handle the increased heat.
+If you are considering an EGR delete, ensuring that your vehicle's exhaust system can handle the increased heat is essential.

 Recommended Upgrades: